 I was at CVS this morning buying toilet paper and checked out at the self-service register.
 No lipstick.
 Didn't bother to fix my hair.
 And certainly not thinking about mobile strategy.
+I was in and out of the automatic doors without exchanging a word with another soul.
+A CVS employee was nearby, ready to help, but no help was required for this transaction and there she hovered, like a ghost.

 Apart from feeling a subliminal gratitude that buying toilet paper is less embarrassing than it was in the past, I take this type of transaction for granted now.
 In the blink of an eye, it's become routine for me and tons of other customers at countless other chains.
 But I couldn't help but wonder how long CVS will see the wisdom in keeping employees whose services are needed less and less every day.
 There was a time when there was a person in the elevator who got you to the upper floors by pressing buttons.